 Treatment for glue ear from a GP

 Glue ear is not always treated.
-Your GP will usually wait and see if the symptoms get better on their own.
+The GP will usually wait to see if the symptoms get better on their own.

 This is because there's no effective medicine for glue ear, and it often clears up on its own within 3 months.

-They may still monitor your child for up to a year in case the symptoms change or get worse.
+Your child may be monitored for up to a year in case their symptoms change or get worse.

 It's done by either:

-- blowing up a special balloon using one nostril at a time
+- blowing up a special balloon using 1 nostril at a time

 - swallowing while holding the nostrils closed